What is the People and Research Together programme?

 Bowel Research UK involves people affected by bowel conditions at all stages of our People and Research Together programme: from telling us what the priorities for research should be to help shape our research strategy, to selecting which research applications we have received should be funded, to guiding researchers in external projects.

-We are developing a nationwide network of individuals from all walks of life who share an interest in bowel disease and who are willing to be involved in planning, developing, and participating in bowel research studies.
+We are always looking for new members to join our nationwide network of individuals from all walks of life who share an interest in bowel disease and who are willing to be involved in planning, developing, and participating in bowel research studies.
 Studies have shown that involving people in this way strengthens the success of research projects, too, making them better value for money.

 Why should I join the People and Research Together network?